Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 ![Edit file settings](../../Assets/Screenshots/EDI/Operation/ExportDefMessageStructure.png "[Edit file settings")

-Use the *File settings* tab to specify the EDIFACT message fields and segments that your business partner require for the selected message type.
+The*File settings* tab is used to specify the EDIFACT message fields and segments that your business partner require for the selected message type.

 - *Release*
    Edit this drop-down list to select the release of the EDIFACT message type your business partner require.